KinagaCMS/KinagaCMS/README.md

 # Requirements

-- PHP 5.6 or higher
+- PHP 5.5 or higher
 - Apache 2.2 or higher
+- .htaccess support

 # Installation

-To install kinaga, copy the contents to a web accessible folder.
+copy the contents to a web accessible folder. or clone from GitHub

 # Setting Up